tolar grande puna of salta

 How to Get to Tolar Grande?

 Tolar Grande is located in a remote area of Argentina, in the Andes Mountains.
 Before traveling it is important to always check the weather and the state of the road, almost entirely of dirt / gravel.
+It is recommended to travel only accompanied by a Local Guide.

 The town of Tolar Grande is 380 km from the city of Salta and 214 km from San Antonio de los Cobre.
 It is accessed by RN 51 passing through the towns of Campo Quijano, Santa Rosa de Tastil and San Antonio de los Cobres.
 Then it joins with the RP 27 where it passes through the towns of Olacapato and Salar de Pocitos, until arriving to Tolar Grande.